Why you should use your keyphrase in subheadings

 - What questions do these paragraphs answer concerning the topic and the keyphrase?

 Most of the time, you’ll find that answering these questions helps you add the keyphrase to one or more of your subheadings.
 If you can’t, you should probably consider question number one again.
 If that doesn’t solve your problems, consider educating yourself on copywriting and text structure, to get a clearer view of how a good piece is structured.
 Your keyphrase should be central to the topic.
-Therefore, you should be able to add it to at least one subheading.
+Therefore, you should be able to add it to a couple of subheadings.